instedd/mvam-chatbot/README.md

 An application that should be able to identify the required entities and intents.

-The `commodity` entity can be seeded with all the WFP DB prices by running `bin/upload-entities`.
+Several entities can be seeded with all the WFP DB prices by running `bin/upload-entities`.

 ## Environment